rquanx/schemax/README.md

-# Schemax
+# SchemaX

-Schemax is a Flutter + [GraphX](https://pub.dev/packages/graphx) rendering engine that turns structured schema data into highly interactive canvases.
-Provide a JSON schema describing the background and elements of your scene and Schemax delivers a widget with panning, zooming, animation hooks, and a plugin system.
+SchemaX is a Flutter + [GraphX](https://pub.dev/packages/graphx) rendering engine that turns structured schema data into highly interactive canvases.
+Provide a JSON schema describing the background and elements of your scene and SchemaX delivers a widget with panning, zooming, animation hooks, and a plugin system.

 > Build touch-friendly, schema-driven canvases for Flutter.
-Schemax handles viewport math so you can focus on the story your scene tells.
+SchemaX handles viewport math so you can focus on the story your scene tells.

 ## Highlights

 - **Schema-first workflow** — Encode backgrounds, element bounds, and custom metadata with `Schema`/`SchemaElement`.
-Schemax restores the layout on any screen and enforces clamped bounds.
+SchemaX restores the layout on any screen and enforces clamped bounds.
 - **Smooth gestures** — Dragging, pinch-to-zoom, focus points, and `tweenTo`/`tweenBack` animations are built in, making it easy to guide the user to a specific element.
 - **Extensible plugins** — Implement `InteractivePlugin` to react to gestures and render overlays such as coordinate axes or visibility trackers (`ViewportVisibilityPlugin`).
 - **Event hooks** — Use `renderer.onClick`/`renderer.onZoom` to coordinate Flutter UI with GraphX nodes.